 Begin by using a digital scale to weigh out the cocoa butter and babassu oil.
 Heat at 50% power in the microwave or in a double boiler until melted.
 If using a fragrance, weigh out the essential oil and stir into the wet ingredients.

-Now weigh out the neon bikini blue powder and the glitters.
-(Feel free to mix up your own color combinations!
-The company I purchased my azure blue glitter from no longer had this product at the time of this post.)
+Now weigh out the blue bath bomb colorant and the glitters.
+(Feel free to mix up your own color combinations!)

 Mix the color and glitter into the dry ingredients until they are all a uniform blue color.